rust-lang/rust-wiki-backup/Mixed-language-link-time-optimization.md

        0x00000000004005b2 <+2>:	retq
     End of assembler dump.

 To do this with the Rust runtime on, define a regular `main` function in Rust and pass the necessary link flags to `clang`.
 The necessary switches can be obtained with `rustc -Z print-link-args foo.rs`.
+In order for segmented stacks to work, `rustc` will likely need to be taught to take LLVM bytecode files as input to combine with the current crate.